krijnsent/crypto_vba/readme.md

 - Build the Bitfinex API connector
 - Build the Bitstamp API connector
 - Build the Bittrex API connector
+- Build the Coinbase API connector
-- Build the Coinbase/GDAX/CoinbasePro API connector
+- Build the GDAX/CoinbasePro API connector
 - Build the Coinone API connector
 - Build the Coinspot API connector
-- Build the Cryptopia API connector
+- Build the Cryptopia API connector -> not updated yet after the hack of Jan 2019
 - Build the HitBTC API connector
 - Build the Kraken API connector
 - Build the Kucoin API connector